 |CA Location||Senior Management Official|

-The Regional Administrators (RAs) in the six non-CA regional offices including Boston, Philadelphia, Atlanta, Denver, San Francisco and Seattle are responsible for planning and implementing all external affairs initiatives within the geographic area with which they are affiliated.
+The Regional Administrators (RAs) in the five non-CA regional offices including Boston, Philadelphia, Atlanta, Denver, and San Francisco are responsible for planning and implementing all external affairs initiatives within the geographic area with which they are affiliated.
 Each RA reports to one of the four CAs.

 The Associate Regional Administrators (ARAs) located throughout the Field, who previously reported to the RAs, now report directly to the CA responsible for the specific business line/functional area for which they are responsible (see organization charts).